-Looking for free insulation in Scotland in 2018?
+Looking for free cavity wall insulation in Scotland in 2018?

 Cavity wall insulation and loft insulation grants can be accessed in Scotland through the Government led ECO energy efficiency scheme.
 Currently wall insulation and loft insulation are free for a limited period if your home is suitable.
 To be eligible for a grant you must live in a property which has enough “carbon savings” to meet the cost of the home improvement.
 Alternatively your property may qualify if you claim benefits or tax credits.

 Scottish Energy Grants provide information and access to home insulation grants in Scotland are accessed via the Energy Company Obligation (ECO).
 The energy efficiency scheme is designed to reduce levels of harmful carbon dioxide emissions and tackle fuel poverty by providing funding for home improvements.

 - ECO is backed by the Scottish & UK Governments and is part of the drive to improve our carbon footprint by lowering emission levels

 - The largest energy companies provide grant funding to pay for home improvements like cavity wall insulation

 - In 2018 many homes in Scotland are not insulated correctly, which leads to higher heating bills